pan-unit42/dotnetfile/readme.md

 - Yaron Samuel (parser library) :black_small_square: [@yaron_samuel](https://twitter.com/yaron_samuel)
 - Dominik Reichel (parser and interface libraries) :black_small_square: [@TheEnergyStory](https://twitter.com/TheEnergyStory)

-- This project is a work in progress, meaning we'll continuously expand it with new functionality.
+This project is a work in progress.
 If you find any issues or have any suggestions, please report them to the Github project page.

 ## Credits
 `dotnetfile` is heavily based on the [`.NET spec`](https://www.ecma-international.org/wp-content/uploads/ECMA-335_6th_edition_june_2012.pdf)

-`GDATA` deserve full credit for the `TypeRef Hash` idea.
+`GDATA` team deserves full credit for the `TypeRef Hash` idea.